-We always respect the privacy of our customers and are committed to protecting your privacy at all times.
+At Loans 2 Go, we always respect the privacy of our customers and are committed to protecting your privacy at all times.
 This policy will give you a thorough explanation of the way we collect your data and how it may be used.
 It may be updated from time to time so you should review it occasionally.

 The type of data collected may include personal information such as your name, address, telephone numbers, e-mail addresses, date of birth and employment details.
 It may also include details of the agreements you have had with us in the past or unsuccessful applications for further credit.
 You may also disclose sensitive information to us (such as, information about your physical and mental health, racial or ethnic origin, political opinions, religious beliefs, sexual life, medical information), which we may hold and process.
 Wherever possible we will always ask your explicit consent to process this information.

 You are responsible for providing valid, accurate and up to date information.
 When you give us information about another individual or organisation it is on the basis that you confirm that they have specifically agreed to this and understand how and why their information will be used.

 Your data will always be dealt with responsibly and in accordance with the Data Protection Act 1988.
 Information stored or collected about you helps us improve our service and helps to make sure that any agreement you have with us is run smoothly.
 For example, your information may be used to:

 Any debit or credit card details provided to us either during the loan application or subsequently, will be kept and used to take further payments both on your current loan and on any subsequent loans in accordance with the instructions you’ve given us.

 We will hold your data on our systems as follows: